Skip to content

 Page Contents

-In most cases commissioned services will be provided by Primary Care (General Practices), local NHS acute hospitals and NHS community services and other providers who have NHS existing contracts (universal & specialist).
+In most cases commissioned services are provided by Primary Care (General Practices, pharmacy, dentistry and optometry), local NHS acute hospitals and NHS community services and other providers who have NHS existing contracts (universal & specialist).

 However, the ICB, in meeting its responsibility to commission health services for the population of Derby and Derbyshire sometimes commissions care that is not provided as part of existing commissioned service.
 This might, for example, include packages of care, interventions, assessments or treatments or placements for individuals on a case by case/individual basis.